 That’s the line most teams never cross.
 They can usually identify what’s working.
 What’s much less common is the ability to reallocate budget, adjust execution, and respond to demand while campaigns are still live — while outcomes are still movable.

 That’s when optimization stops being a reporting exercise and starts becoming a performance lever.
 Budget follows real engagement as it happens.
-Stronger signals are amplified sooner.
+The accounts showing the strongest buying activity are prioritized sooner while demand is still building.
 Weaker areas are corrected before inefficiency compounds.
 And decisions are made in time to change results, not just explain them.

 When optimization is grounded in real buyer behavior rather than static assumptions, several things shift quickly: